Canaccord Genuity Thinks ConforMIS's Stock is Going to Recover

-In a report released yesterday, Kyle Rose from Canaccord Genuity maintained a Buy rating on ConforMIS (CFMS), with a price target of $2.00.
-The company’s shares closed last Tuesday at $0.75, close to its 52-week low of $0.50.
+Canaccord Genuity analyst Kyle Rose maintained a Buy rating on ConforMIS (CFMS) on October 11 and set a price target of $2.00.
+The company’s shares closed last Tuesday at $0.76, close to its 52-week low of $0.50.

-According to TipRanks.com, Rose is a 4-star analyst with an average return of 8.4% and a 50.6% success rate.
+According to TipRanks.com, Rose is a 5-star analyst with an average return of 11.0% and a 53.0% success rate.
 Rose covers the Healthcare sector, focusing on stocks such as Zimmer Biomet Holdings, Smith & Nephew Snats, and Alphatec Holdings.

-Currently, the analyst consensus on ConforMIS is a Moderate Buy with an average price target of $2.50, representing a 224.7% upside.
-In a report released yesterday, Oppenheimer also reiterated a Buy rating on the stock with a $3.00 price target.
+Currently, the analyst consensus on ConforMIS is a Moderate Buy with an average price target of $2.50, representing a 233.3% upside.
+In a report issued on October 6, Oppenheimer also reiterated a Buy rating on the stock with a $3.00 price target.

 See today’s analyst top recommended stocks >>